Facebook removes Thai military-linked information influencing accounts

 Gleicher said Facebook took action on the network based on deceptive behaviour and not the content posted, which included support for the military and the monarchy, and allegations of violence and criticism of insurgent groups in southern Thailand.

-In October, Twitter TWTR.N also took down 926 accounts it said were linked to the Thai army that promoted pro-army and pro-government content.
-The army denied that it was behind the accounts.
+In October, Twitter Inc TWTR.N also took down 926 accounts it said were linked to the Thai army that promoted pro-army and pro-government content.
+The army denied it was behind the accounts.

 Twitter in November also suspended a Thai pro-royalist account linked to the palace that a Reuters analysis found was connected to thousands of others that spread content in favour of Thailand's monarchy.